JacobStirling/AuthenticationTutorial/README.md

 # Grails 3 & React example app

+## Notes

+To configure unauthenticated access, see settings in both grails-app/conf/application.yml and grails-app/conf/application.groovy

 ### What can I do?

 The app allows users to sign up, sign in and search tweets.